-A blocked drainage is a nightmare for many households.
+A blocked drain is a nightmare for many household owners.
 As water doesn't drain properly, it can lead to further problems not limited to your drainage system.
-Fortunately, blocked drainages show warning signs before they break down and destroy your pipes, here are four telltale signs:
+Fortunately, blocked drainages show warning signs before they break down and destroy your pipes, creating havoc, here are four telltale signs:

 It should not take a couple of seconds to drain flowing water from the surface of your sink or shower.
 As for bathtubs and toilets, the water should create a whirlpool motion when draining to indicate that it's flowing continuously.
 If these take longer than expected, it's a sign that the blockage is starting to accumulate more debris in the pipeline.